-Our expertise and understanding of the pathological effects of aberrant purine metabolism combined, with our understanding of uric acid lowering agent structure and function, has enabled the development of our proprietary pipeline-in-a-product strategy.
-This is a complementary suite of therapeutic product candidates designed to provide unique solutions for acute and chronic disease, and more specifically, kidney disease.
+Our expertise and understanding of the pathological effects of aberrant purine metabolism combined with our understanding of uric acid lowering agent structure and function, has enabled the development of our proprietary pipeline-in-a-product strategy.
+This is a complementary suite of therapeutic product candidates designed to provide unique solutions for acute and chronic diseases.
 We believe that our product candidates address a unique mechanism of injury and for this reason, in some renal diseases, can be used in a complementary way with existing therapies to develop tailored approaches to help address renal disease indications in multiple body systems through management of chronic or acute hyperuricemia, immune modulation, and metabolic disease.
-We plan to leverage these product candidates in the future to expand our pipeline of next generation drug-based therapies that we believe could represent significant improvements to the standard of care in kidney disease.

-We believe our in-house product candidates' design and formulation capabilities confer significant competitive advantages to our pipeline.
+We believe our in-house drug design and formulation capabilities confer significant competitive advantage to our therapeutic pipeline and are ultimately reflected in our product candidate programs.
 Some of these key advantages are: